Aether CLI

 • Let humans and agents open the same session

-• Use Aether as the low-friction bridge into AetherFS
+• Use Aether CLI as the low-friction bridge into AetherFS

 Stay API-first for